 In 2002, Occidental sued Maxus and Tierra in state court in Dallas, Texas seeking a declaration that Maxus and Tierra have the obligation under the agreement pursuant to which Maxus sold Chemicals to Occidental to defend and indemnify Occidental from and against certain historical obligations of Chemicals, including claims related to "Agent Orange" and vinyl chloride monomer, notwithstanding the fact that said agreement contains a 12-year cut-off for defense and indemnity obligations with respect to most litigation.
 Tierra was dismissed as a party, and the matter was tried in May 2006.
 The trial court decided that the 12-year cut-off period did not apply and entered judgment against Maxus.
 This decision was affirmed by the Court of Appeals in February 2008.
 Maxus has petitioned the Supreme Court of Texas for review.
 This lawsuit was denied.
-This decision will require Maxus to accept responsibility of various matters which it has refused indemnification since 1998 which could result in the incurrence of material costs in addition to YPF Holdings Inc.'s current reserves for this matter.
-This decision will also require Maxus to reimburse Occidental for past costs on these matters.
-Maxus believes that its current reserves are adequate for these past costs.
-Maxus is currently evaluating the decision of the Court of Appeals.
-As of June 30, 2008 YPF Holdings Inc. has reserved 45 in respect to this matter.
+This decision will require Maxus to accept responsibility of various matters which it has refused indemnification since 1998 which could result in the incurrence of costs in addition to YPF Holdings Inc.'s current reserves for this matter.
+Maxus believes that its current reserves according to the available information to the date of the financial statements are adequate for these costs.
+As of September 30, 2008 YPF Holdings Inc. has reserved 46 in respect to this matter.

 In March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
 The plaintiffs alleged that certain wastes attributable to Chemicals found their way to the Turtle Bayou site.
 Trial for this matter was bifurcated, and in the liability phase Occidental and other parties were found severally, and not jointly, liable for waste products disposed of at this site.
 Trial in the allocation phase of this matter was completed in the second quarter of 2007, and the court has entered a decision setting Occidental's liability at 15.96% of those costs incurred by one of the plaintiffs.
-Occidental's motion for reconsideration of a portion of this decision has been filed with the court, and the parties are awaiting the court's decision on this and other post-judgment motions.
-As of June 30, 2008, YPF Holdings Inc. has reserved 11 in respect of this matter.
+Occidental's motion has been filed with the court.
+That decision was appealed, and the parties are awaiting the court's decision.
+As of September 30, 2008, YPF Holdings Inc. has reserved 11 in respect of this matter.